The Global Rules of Art

 Reviewer Copies at Princeton University Press

-The art world used to be a highly Western-centric game.
-The postwar canon of so-called “international” contemporary art consisted almost entirely of artists from North America and Western Europe, while cultural agents from other parts of the world often found themselves on the margins.
-The Global Rules of Art examines to what extent this situation has changed in recent decades.
-Drawing from abundant source material—including information regarding the cultural infrastructures of over a hundred countries; multiple institutional histories and discourses; fieldwork on four continents; and interviews with artists, critics, curators, gallerists, collectors, and auction house agents—the book charts the historical emergence of a globe-spanning cultural field and the diverse ways artists become valued worldwide.
-Theoretically, the book breaks new ground by advancing a multi-scalar and multi-level global field theory.
-This comprehensive examination will appeal to anyone interested in the dynamics of global art and culture, cross-border markets, and interdisciplinary global studies.
+Prior to the 1980s, the postwar canon of “international” contemporary art was made up almost exclusively of artists from North America and Western Europe, while cultural agents from other parts of the world often found themselves on the margins.
+The Global Rules of Art examines how this situation has changed in recent decades.
+Drawing from abundant sources—including information regarding the cultural infrastructures of over a hundred countries, multiple institutional histories and discourses, extensive fieldwork, and interviews with artists, critics, curators, gallerists, collectors, or auction house agents—Larissa Buchholz sheds light on the emergence of a world-spanning art field whose logics have increasingly become defined in global terms.

-for a summary of the book’s arguments in regard to the interdisciplinary globalization and art/culture debate, cf. this article.
+For a summary of the book’s arguments regarding the interdisciplinary globalization and art/culture debate, see this article.

 Book Reviews and Endorsements: